Alike001/GPA-and-CGPA-Calculator/README.md

 # GPA-and-CGPA-Calculator

-This project is a simple GPA and CGPA calculator for university students.
+//This project is a simple GPA and CGPA calculator for university students.
 I am building it to improve my JavaScript reasoning, not to be perfect.

 A simple GPA and CGPA calculator built with vanilla JavaScript.